Keyboard shortcuts

 Overview

-1. [1 hour] Laws of Capitalism, Statistical Contract Theory, Intellectual Property Laws in Sweden, Corporate Jurisdictions and Sovereignty
+1. [1 hour] Laws of Capitalism, Intellectual Property Laws in Sweden, Statistical Contract Theory, Machines, Models

-2. [1 hour] Abstract Machine Models, Work-Depth Model, Brent's Theorem, and Analysis of the Fastest Sorting Algorithm in Distributed Parallel Random Access Machine (DPRAM) model
+2. [1 hour] Machines, Models, Abstract Machine Models, Work-Depth Model, Brent's Theorem, Digital Sovereignty, AoAaO

 Laws of Capitalism